BitOMC/BitOMC/docs/src/bitomc.md

 Runestones
 ----------

-Rune protocol messages, called runestones, are stored in Bitcoin transaction outputs.
+Protocol messages, called runestones, are stored in Bitcoin transaction outputs.

 In BitOMC, a runestone output's script pubkey begins with an `OP_RETURN`, followed